DIY Wine Bottle Craft Ideas: 50 Beautiful Ways to Upcycle Old Ones

 1. Elegant Flower Vases

-To make these chic flower vases, clean your wine bottles, let them dry.
-Place tape on the bottom part of the bottles (straight or sloping) and paint the untaped part with white craft paint.
+To make these chic flower vases, clean your wine bottles, then let them dry.
+Place tape on the bottom portion of the bottles (straight or sloping), then paint the untaped part with white craft paint.
 The tape will serve as a guide to put the glue and glitter on.
-After the paint dries, put glue and glitter.
+Only apply glue and glitter after your paint has dried.

 When choosing the color of the paint or glitters, consider matching them with the color scheme of your house.
-You could make the colors of the paint and glitter complement each other too, like by using black paint and gold glitter.
+You could make the colors of the paint and glitter complement each other, like by using black paint and gold glitter.

-Place fresh flowers and display your new vase on a tabletop to make an interesting centerpiece.
+Place fresh flowers into your new vase, and display it on a tabletop to make an interesting centerpiece.

 2. Twine Wrapped Bottles